YasirKhan224/Financial-Data-Analysis-Project-for-Czechoslovakia-Bank/README.md

 8. Can the bank introduce new financial products or services to attract more customers and increase profitability?

-The objective of this analysis is to provide the Czechoslovakia Bank with actionable insights that can help them make informed decisions about their financial operations.
-The analysis will involve data cleaning, exploratory data analysis, and predictive modelling to identify patterns and trends in the data.
+Analysis Approach:
+To achieve these objectives, the analysis will involve:

+    Data Cleaning: Ensuring the dataset is accurate and consistent.
+    Exploratory Data Analysis (EDA): Investigating the data to uncover initial patterns and insights.
+    Predictive Modelling: Using statistical and machine learning techniques to identify trends and forecast future outcomes.

+The ultimate goal is to provide actionable recommendations that will help the Czechoslovakia Bank optimize its financial operations and strategic planning.